omar-thompson/3806ICT_Final_Assignment/readme.md

 # 3806ICT Final Assignment 3 by:

 -  Omar Thompson| s5327969
--  Hayley Naidoo | Change
+-  Hayley Naidoo | s5225359
--  Thomas Smith | Change
+-  Thomas Smith | s5333902
--  William Smallacomb | Change
+-  William Smallacomb | s5400330

 ** Will need to change the below when ready **

 This project requires an Ubuntu environment with ROS, Gazebo, and PAT installed.
-It models a _____ as it explores its environment in a linear 2D fashion.
-The environment is resolved into a grid, where each position can contain a hostile entity, a survivor, or a marker to indicate whether it has been visited.
+It is meant to improve on an existing implementation of the same system, structure and code by prioritising the implementation of a Heirarchial AI agent decision making structure.

 Gazebo simulates the environment and provides a 3D representation in real-time.
-ROS drives the _____ main control loop, which extracts a list of moves to achieve pre-defined goals from PAT.
-For example, PAT is called via the command line to achieve a goal, such as "return home", and returns a list of moves to a text file.
-ROS reads this text file and iteratively translates this moveset into a positioning system, using emulated sensors to react to its immediate surroundings.
+ROS drives the  main control loop, which extracts a list of moves from PAT.
+PAT then using a Heirarchial Decision making structure interprets the input, makes a plan, executes and then validates that it works.

 To successfully run this project on your own machine: